FAQ

 - forwards the trace headers to the proxied application

-The Istio sidecar proxy (Envoy) generates the initial headers, if they are not provided by the request.
+The Istio gateway or sidecar proxy (Envoy) generates the initial headers, if they are not provided by the request.

 Although an Istio sidecar will process both inbound and outbound requests for an associated application instance, it has no implicit way of correlating the outbound requests to the inbound request that caused them.
 The only way this correlation can be achieved is if the application propagates relevant information (i.e. headers) from the inbound request to the outbound requests.
 Header propagation may be accomplished through client libraries or manually.
 Further discussion is provided in What is required for distributed tracing with Istio?.

-Since Istio 1.0.3, the sampling rate for tracing has been reduced to 1% in the default
+The sampling rate for tracing is set at 1% in the default

 configuration profile.